KonduitAI/konduit-serving/ADRs/0003-Pipeline_API_Rewrite.md

 2. Remove the concept of pre-defined, fixed schemas for PipelineStep and PipelineStepRunner

 With regards to (1), the current pipeline definition of `Record[] --> Record[]` is replaced with something else.
-For now, I'll refer to this as the `Data` class (name subject to change) - and thus pipelines are defined as `Data --> Data` operations.
+It is proposed to call this the `Data` class - and thus pipelines are defined as `Data --> Data` operations.

 There are two aspects to consider here: *API* - what users and developers will interact with when writing pipeline steps, and *Storage* - the actual data structure used to store and serialize `Data` instances.